Byont-Ventures/hackathon/Workshop-Preparation.md

 We recommend (but it is optional) that you try out other faucets as well, [this site](https://faucetlink.to/goerli) has plenty of faucets you can try out.
 Some might be down; others might require some verification method, such as a tweet.

-## 4. Clone this repo and install VSCode extensions
+## 4 Clone this repo and install VSCode extensions

+**Note:** We use [VSCode](https://code.visualstudio.com/) for development.
+There are other free-to-use tools, but we can only provide limited support if you decide to use those.
-First, install [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
+If you are using `Windows`, please refer to [this section]() First, install [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).

 To check if you have Git LFS installed: